eawww/TungstenCarbide/game/rules/05-Items.md

 ## Spikes

 A **Trap** Card.
-Does 1 damage to a player who steps on them unless they have special shoes or something that prevent this.
+Does 1 damage to a player who steps on them unless they have special shoes or something that prevent that kind of thing.

 ## Bomb

 A **Trap** Card.
 Does 3 damage when tripped, though an armor bonus can reduce it.
 When tripped, player rolls 1d6.
 On a roll of 1-2, a cave-in occurs.
-Tile is replaced randomly by another tile from the deck and is then rotated 1d6 times.
+Tile is replaced randomly by another tile from the deck and is then rotated clockwise 1d6 times.

 ## Knife